Since 2010, 60 percent of communities have had access to curbside recycling; yet recycling rates are still surprisingly low.

-In fact, only 34.5 percent of the 251 million tons of trash Americans generated that year was recycled or composted.
-And in an Ad Council survey, 62 percent of Americans admitted they were not avid recyclers.
+In fact, out of the 254 million tons of trash Americans generated, 87 million tons was recycled and composted, which is equivalent to a 34.3% recycling rate.
+In an Ad Council survey, 62% of Americans admitted they were not avid recyclers.

 To improve these rates, the Ad Council teamed up with Keep America Beautiful and San Francisco-based ad agency Pereira & O’Dell to launch the I Want To Be Recycled campaign.
 This playful–and powerful–campaign personifies everyday recyclable objects, allowing plastic bottles, steel cans and more to share their dreams of a different life.